Skip to Content

 When it’s in our ‘legitimate interest’

-We need to use your data for our legitimate interests, or those of a third party.
-This means using data in a way that you might expect us to, for a reason which is in your and/or our (or a third party's) interest and which doesn't involve overriding your privacy rights.
+We need to use your data for our legitimate interests or those of a third party.
+This means using data in a way that you might expect us to, for a reason which is in your and/or our (or a third party’s) interest and which doesn’t involve overriding your rights.

-Who we share your data with 🀝
+Who we share your data with 🤝

 Companies that give services to us

-• cloud computing power and storage providers;
+• cloud computing power, storage and software providers

 • authorities that spot and stop financial crime, money laundering, terrorism and tax evasion if the law says we have to, or if it’s necessary for other reasons;